facebookresearch/MMRB2/README.md

 ### Part 1: Generate Judgements (Optional)

+**You can evaluate any reward models, and save their predictions in the same format as sample judgement files in `evaluate/generate_judgements/outputs/`.**

-Generate pairwise judgements using any reward models.
-We provide example implementations of multimodal LLM judges for GPT-4o, Gemini 2.5 Flash, and Qwen3-VL-8B, but you can easily add your own model.
+Here we provide example implementations of multimodal LLM judges for GPT-4o, Gemini 2.5 Flash, and Qwen3-VL-8B, and you can easily add other LLMs.
 See [`evaluate/README.md`](evaluate/README.md) for detailed setup and instructions on adding custom models.
+Note that the reward model is not limited to LLM judges.

 ```bash
 cd evaluate/generate_judgements